nonwiz/nonwiz/about.md

   Firebase, Flyway, Git, MongoDb, Mongoose, Prisma, PostgreSQL, PLSQL, Rest API, RPC, RStudio, Vyper

-### Facts

-* I don't believe in pronounces.
-* Google sucks so do their frameworks! (esp.
-Angular, even the original founder worked on a new one Qwik, using jsx as well.) 😂
-* Accidentally override one of my git repo, if you're using --orphan, make sure to remote the original remote first before doing anything silly like me.
-* Designer hates it when other copy/paste his works.
-While engineer loves to share his code base. 🤔

-### Things I sucked at

-* Taking photo
-* Drawing/painting
-* Singing and playing instruments
-* Physical sports
-* E-sport

 ### Artist / Bands I liked:

 * Cigarettes After Sex: \["Apocalypse", "Nothing's Gonna Hurt You", "Sweet", "K."]